Skip to main content

 VISIT MASADA NATIONAL PARK ON A GUIDED TOUR

 The center of the Byzantine secluded monastery = Laura (or LAVRA in Greek).
-The monks lived all days of the week in a niche, cell, or small ruin, in solitude and met only on Saturday afternoons and Sundays, so they could have a common prayer and a common meal.
+The monks lived all days of the week in a niche, cell, or small ruin, in solitude, and met only on Saturday afternoons and Sundays, so they could have a common prayer and a common meal.

 There are over 60 secluded caves, such monks engaged in prayers or weaving mats or other manual labor, also, it was the focal point of their encounter.
 The church is typical, there is no division into a hall of halls and citadels by columns.
 There is an apse facing east.
 The windows are designed to allow light in and in the entrance room, there is a beautiful white mosaic when entering the main hall.

-The hall is paved with colorful mosaic and the walls are decorated with patterns designed from pottery and stones sunk in plaster.
+The hall is paved with colorful mosaics and the walls are decorated with patterns designed from pottery and stones sunk in plaster.
 Potsherds and stones sunk into the wall are familiar to us from the Byzantine world as a method of strengthening plaster.
-The end of the hall, which is designed as an apse (rounded wall), has been preserved to its full height and in the center is a window whose glass is found in the courtyard.
+The end of the hall, which is designed as an apse (rounded wall), has been preserved to its full height, and in the center is a window whose glass is found in the courtyard.
 Here was the altar and below it was dug a pit that might have been used for burial or preservation of remains.

 This space was a domain in a decorated marble grille.
 The roof of the church was covered with clay tiles found at the site.
 In the western room is a mosaic floor with plant patterns of fruit and a basket of communion bread.
 A low stone wall surrounds the churchyard and several farm buildings were found within its boundaries.
 The roof of the church was drained by plastered gutters attached to the outer walls.
 White plaster covered the wall and obscured the layer that can be seen today.
 The church dates to the 5th-6th century AD, even the beginning of the 7th century.